 For periods prior to the close of the Transaction, diluted earnings per share are based on the weighted average number of common shares as calculated in the basic earnings per share, adjusted for the effect of unvested or unconverted RSUs and stock options that have a dilutive effect.
-The average market value of the Company's shares for the purpose of calculating the dilutive effect of the stock options was based on calculated share price of the shares of Telesat Canada, adjusted to take into account the impact of the Transaction.
+The average market value of the Company's shares for the purpose of calculating the dilutive effect of the stock options was based on calculated share price of the shares of Telesat Canada, adjusted to consider the impact of the Transaction.

-For periods subsequent to the close of the Transaction, diluted earnings per share are based on the weighted average number of Class A Common Shares, Class B Variable Voting Shares, Class C Fully Voting Shares and Class C Limited Voting Shares during each period, adjusted for the effect of unvested or unconverted RSUs, PSUs, DSUs and stock options which have a dilutive effect.
+For periods subsequent to the close of the Transaction, diluted earnings per share are based on the weighted average number of Common, Limited Voting and Variable Voting shares outstanding during each period, adjusted for the effect of unvested or unconverted RSUs, PSUs, DSUs and stock options which have a dilutive effect.
 For 2021, the average market value of the Company's shares for the purposes of calculating the dilutive effect of the stock options was based on the quoted market prices for the period from November 19, 2021 through December 31, 2021.